klpn/fgs-swepub/README.md

 [BIBFRAME JSON Lines](https://www.kb.se/samverkan-och-utveckling/swepub/datamodell/swepub-bibframe.html) to [CERIF](https://github.com/EuroCRIS/CERIF-DataModel).
 It can be built and run using the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/).
-After setting up Stack and cloing the repository, run `stack build`.
+After setting up Stack and cloning the repository (or after pulling or making changes to the code), run `stack build`.

 To transform the example file to CERIF with native Haskell representation.
 Note that the transformations are still very incomplete, and a Swepub class